 Action research.
 Creative practice.
 New knowledge.

 My scholarship combines theory with practical action.
 This approach is called both action research and practice-based research.
 Within this context, I see myself as an archivist, curator, digital storyteller, and sound artist, engaged in theoretical issues and design of implementation crucial to informed literacies in the technologically complex 21st century.
-My endeavors are contextualized in three areas: digital humanities, investigating sound in conjunction with narrative and storytelling, and creating media art and digital works.
+My endeavors are contextualized in three areas: digital humanities, sound in conjunction with narrative and storytelling, and creating media art and digital works.

 In their ground-breaking book, Digital_Humanities, Anne Burdick, Johanna Drucker, Peter Lunefeld, Todd Presner, and Jeffrey Schnapp say that by making things we conduct research.
 Resulting cross-media artifacts, interactions, and critically informed literacies are equally valuable, and compelling, as more traditional text-based analysis, commentary, narration, and critique (Burdick, et al., 10).